Our mission

 We at Rough Magic offer our support and solidarity with all who mourn George Floyd this weekend.
 We are joining with others in a call for the arrest and conviction of the four ex-law enforcement officers who perpetrated the murder, as well as the need for deep systemic change to eradicate the racism within the Twin Cities police forces and beyond.
 We believe that one way to start that work is to examine, acknowledge, and deconstruct the ways in which white supremacy plays out in our own work and our lives.

 Our mission of telling women’s stories has drawn us into the stories of the mothers, sisters, and daughters of these black men and boys murdered by American police.
-If you’re interested in doing some of this story telling with us, please consider reading this article about how racial trauma affects African American mothers: https://www.vox.com/…/…/black-mothers-grief-sadness-covid-19
+If you’re interested in doing some of this story-telling with us, please consider reading this article about how racial trauma affects African American mothers: https://www.vox.com/…/…/black-mothers-grief-sadness-covid-19

 We are also planning our next virtual playreading of “Rachel” by Angela Weld Grimke - a powerful anti-lynching play from one of the strongest female voices in the Harlem Renaissance.
 Please contact us if you’d like to participate or listen.